zituitui/LML-diffusion-sampler/README.md

 <div align="center">

-# Improve Diffusion Image Generation Quality using Levenberg-Marquardt-Langevin
+# 🚀🚀🚀 Improve Diffusion Image Generation Quality using Levenberg-Marquardt-Langevin

+We introduce **LML**, an accelerated sampler for diffusion models leveraging the second-order Hessian geometry.
+Our LML imlpementation is completely compatible with the **[diffusers](https://github.com/huggingface/diffusers)**.

-This repository is the official implementation of the **Arxiv 2025** paper:
+This repository is the official implementation of the **ICCV 2025** paper:
 _"Unleashing High-Quality Image Generation in Diffusion Sampling Using Second-Order Levenberg-Marquardt-Langevin"_